supercollider/example-plugins/README.md

 plugin-example/build/$ make install
 ```

-On OSX, the plugins will end up in `sc3-plugins/build/SC3plugins`.

 WARNING: on OSX, if you want to install into `CMAKE_INSTALL_PREFIX`, you have to specify it by disabling the `IN_PLACE_BUILD` cmake option which defaults to ON (see below).

 ## Installing

-Copy the `SC3plugins` folder to your Extensions folder.
+Copy the `plugin-example` folder to your Extensions folder.
 You can find out which one that is by evaluating

 ```
 Platform.userExtensionDir